Lendermarket Review

 Furthermore, you can set up the loan interest and the loan term.
 Don’t forget to include the countries and activate the buyback guarantee.

-Before submitting your settings, read the loan agreement and buyback agreement to know what you are signing up for.
+Read the loan and buyback agreements before submitting your settings to know what you are signing up for.

-Investors can also download income statements and tax reports directly from their profile pages.
+Investors can download income statements and tax reports directly from their profile pages.

 At this point, you probably noticed that Creditstar is listing loans on Mintos and Lendermarket, so we asked Lendermarket:

-How is it different from investing on your platform in loans from Credistar as compared to investing in Creditstar loans on Mintos?
+How is it different from investing on your platform in loans from Creditstar as compared to investing in Creditstar loans on Mintos?

 “One of the advantages of investing in Creditstar’s loans in Lendermarket is having less risk and exposure than Mintos.
 Currently, Lendermarket focuses only on loans from Creditstar’s operating entities, while Mintos has many originators.
 We want to think we can provide better Investor Support and communications via Lendermarket by focusing more on a single partner.
 The loans have a shorter term, are highly appreciated by investors, and have higher interest.”

 Investors should know that there are always two sides to a coin.
-While Lendermarkets reasoning makes sense to a certain extent, the added diversification that investors have on Mintos outweighs the logic easily.
+While Lendermarket's reasoning makes sense to a certain extent, the added diversification investors have on Mintos easily outweighs the logic.

 Liquidity